hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ![dotplot3](../img/dotplot3.png)

 Moving forward, we are going to stick with coloring the dots based on the p.value column.
-Let's explore some of the other arguments the can be specified in the `geom` layer.
+Let's explore some of the other arguments that can be specified in the `geom` layer.

 To modify the **size of the data points** we can use the `size` argument.
 * If we add `size` inside `aes()` we could assign a numeric column to it and the size of the data points would change according to that column.
-* However, if we add `size` inside the `geom_point()` but outside `aes()`, we would uniformly change the size of all the data points.
+* However, if we add `size` inside the `geom_point()` but outside `aes()` we can't assign a column to it, instead we have to give it a numeric value.
+This use of `size` will uniformly change the size of all the data points.

 > **Note:** This is true for several arguments, including `color`, `shape` etc. E.g. we can change all shapes to square by adding this argument to be outside the `aes()` function; if we put the argument inside the `aes()` function we could change the shape according to a (categorical) variable in our data frame or tibble.